LB--/events/README.md

 ### `Cancellable`
 When you `#include "LB/events/Cancellable.hpp"` you get access to `LB::events::Cancellable`, which is the base class for all events that can be cancelled.
 If an event is cancelled, invoking `react()` will have no effect.
+During the processing phase, call `cancelled(true)` to cancel reacting to the event, or `cancelled(false)` to override a previous processor's decision.
+You can also call `cancelled()` with no parameters to see if the event will be reacted to or not.

 ### `Exclusive`
 When you `#include "LB/events/Exclusive.hpp"` you get access to `LB::events::Exclusive`, which is the base class for all events which should have exactly either 0 or 1 reactors.